 Though amusing, this significantly impacted Amazon’s sales that day.
 Hence, one should always undertake online/cyber scrutiny to shoo away any defaming content.

 If someone searches your brand/business’ title on Google, showing on the first or second page of the engine, the information would be way more essential than that available on your website.

-At glance, the pages would exhibit many top-ranked online platforms discussing your business.
+At a glance, the pages would exhibit many top-ranked online platforms discussing your business.

-If bad content is present on those pages, you are ought to immediately develop a search engine optimization plan that boosts the ranks of constructive information for your business, published by either you or other entities.
+Suppose destructive content is present on those pages.
+In that case, you are ought to immediately develop a search engine optimization plan that boosts the ranks of constructive information for your business, published by either you or other entities.

-The SEO game is too essential to be avoided, and this is possibly the initial step for reinstating your reputation.
+The SEO game is too essential to be avoided, possibly the initial step for reinstating your reputation.